-An outer ear infection affects the outer opening of your ear and the tube that runs from the outer ear to the middle ear (the ear canal).
+An outer ear infection (pokenga taringa) affects the outer opening of your ear and the tube that runs from the outer ear to the middle ear (the ear canal).
 It causes pain, itchiness and swelling, so is sometimes called itchy ear.
 It is also known as otitis externa or swimmer's ear.

 - Outer ear infection or inflammation is also known as otitis externa or swimmer's ear.
 It is different to otitis media, which affects your middle ear.